25 Years of EO 12866

 The GW Regulatory Studies Center hosted this event in the Jack Morton Auditorium in the MPA building on GW's campus.
-The event brought together OIRA administrators from Clinton, Bush, Obama, and Trump administrations, along with thought leaders from the academy, executive agencies, and Congress.
+The September 2018 event brought together OIRA administrators from the Clinton, Bush, Obama, and Trump administrations, along with thought leaders from the academy, executive agencies, and Congress.

 Co-sponored by the Trachtenberg School of Public Policy and Public Administration, the Society for Benefit-Cost Analysis, and the American Bar Association's Section of Administrative Law and Regulatory Practice.

 OIRA Administrators from the Clinton, Bush, and Obama presidencies, along with other former and current senior agency staff discuss the history of Executive Order 12866 - how it came to be and the impact it has had over the past 25 years.

 Sally Katzen's Opening Remarks

 Sally Katzen was OIRA Administrator and in the room when President Clinton signed EO 12866 - she shares her story as to how that moment came to be.

 Shawne McGibbon (General Counsel, ACUS) moderates a bipartisan & bicameral panel between two senior congressional regulatory policy staff members; Anthony Papian (Senate HSGAC) & Daniel Flores (House Judiciary).